-We jumped on Zoom with Oneota, New York based rock band Seeing Double.
+We interviewed Oneota, New York based rock band Seeing Double.
 Seeing Double are known for building a dedicated fanbase, high energy shows, and their 70s-inspired feel-good grooves mixed with contemporary indie to create a one-of-a-kind sound.
 Though they only have two tracks currently available on Spotify, and the band formed just a year ago in March of 2021, their track “Leah” has already nearly broken one million streams since coming out on January 28th, 2022.

 In this interview, we talk with guitarist/bassist Mike Aaron, frontwoman Allie Sandt, singer Ali McQueeney, and shredder Zach Torncello.
 Also in the band but not present in this interview is drummer Dylan Travison.
 In our discussion, we cover our classic icebreaker question: the band’s go-to gas station orders.
 We also discuss how it feels to see the world get their first taste of Seeing Double, their thoughts on Tiktok, and the inspirations behind the blend that creates their unique sound.
 Finally, we touch on their double lives as full-time college students, their strategies for carving out their strong base, and the upcoming plans they have on the horizon.